raejohnston/raejohnston/_posts/aforaffordance.md

 UX expert Steve Krug says it best: “As a user, I should never have to devote a millisecond of thought to whether things are clickable or not.”

 Get it right and your interface is more learnable, get it wrong and users will make frustrating mistakes.

+*Taken from the UX newsletter I wrote for a data science company.
+Reproduced with permission*